 Consult With a Professional

-You may think you don’t need a professional to help you with Pennsylvania’s eviction process, but it may be advantageous to hire a property
+You may think you don’t need a professional to help you with Pennsylvania’s eviction process, but it may be advantageous to hire a property manager to prepare and execute evictions for you while under their management.

 If you desire to try it alone, consider meeting with a lawyer as a safety precaution before you serve an eviction notice.
 Alternatively, employ an experienced property manager to manage your property and to evict tenants with and without leases.